 Your tenants should be given copies of the Energy Performance Certificate for the property and a copy of the Gas Safety Certificate for any gas appliances.
-If your property is a HMO you should also provide tenants with a copy of your NICEIC electrical safety certificate or building control approval if the property is less than 5 years old.
+If your property is a HMO you will need to provide extra information.

 Utilities and services information

 You should make sure that any top-up cards or account details that your tenants may require to access heating and electricity services are given to them on the day they move in.

 Providing your tenants with an information pack at the start of your tenancy is good practice.
 This pack should contain all of the items listed above as well as information about the property.
 You may wish to include the following information:

 - instructions for any appliances provided in the property, such as a washing machine or oven;